How Miley Cyrus Is Bringing A Bit Of "Black Mirror" To Her New Music

 In addition to She Is Coming — the first of three EPs, reports Billboard, which will contain six songs each — Cyrus channeled her pop star persona for season 5 Black Mirror episode "Rachel, Jack and Ashley, Too."
 In the episode, Cyrus portrays a purple haired singer named Ashley, who, in true Black Mirror fashion, will have to deal with dilemmas of the technological variety.

-For now, though, fans can use an antiquated piece of tech to get in touch with Cyrus: The call feature on their cellphones.
+For now, though, fans can use an antiquated piece of tech to get in touch with Cyrus: The call feature on their phones.
 Lucky us!

 Advertisement